+Module Detect:

-Module Detect: A write to the Module Detect Register will force this LED to blink at 5Hz rate for 5 seconds so the module location in a system can be visually identified.
-Referring to the Address Map, this register is at address 98 off of the module base
+A write to the Module Detect Register will force this LED to blink at 5Hz rate for 5 seconds so the module location in a system can be visually identified.
+Referring to the Address Map, this register is at address 98 offset from the module base address.